Pelosi visits Kyiv, meets with Ukraine president

 “We are on a frontier of freedom and your fight is a fight for everyone.
 Our commitment is to be there for you until the fight is done,” Pelosi added.

-The visit was not previously announced.
+The visit wasn’t previously announced.

-Note: A previous version of this story was corrected to show that Pelosi is second in line to the presidency, not third.
+Pelosi said the delegation would continue its trip in southeast Poland and the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
+Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb.
+24.

+“We look forward to thanking our Polish allies for their dedication and humanitarian efforts,” she said.